Hello world

 When might you do task analysis?

-Given its usefulness in defining and describing what users do, and evaluating and informing design, task analysis is best performed early in the design process.
+Given its usefulness in defining and describing what users do, and evaluating and informing design, it shouldn’t be a surprise that task analysis is best performed early in the design process.

 How do you conduct task analysis?

-Task analysis is an approach, not a singular method.
-Further, there is no single best method; Gillan provides an overview of the most common techniques: Task Description, Hierarchical Task Analysis (HTA), GOMs, Modular TA, and PRONET.
+Task analysis an approach, not a singular method.
+Further, there is no single best method, so instead, Gillan provides a list of the most common approaches: Task Description, Hierarchical Task Analysis (HTA), GOMs, Modular TA, and PRONET.

 Whither task analysis?